-In the late '90s, the influx of inexpensive recording equipment and the internet created the perfect storm for celebrity sex tapes.
+In the late '90s, an influx of inexpensive recording equipment and the internet created the perfect storm for celebrity sex tapes.
 Suddenly it was almost too easy for a celebrity to film themselves during some steamy romantic encounter and subsequently wind up in a scandal.
-If you’ve ever wondered how celebrity sex tapes got leaked, it turns out that there’s no one way for a mainstream celebrity to become a porn star over night.
+If you’ve ever wondered how celebrity sex tapes got leaked, it turns out there’s no one way for a mainstream celebrity to become a filthy feature star overnight.

-This sex tape starring a pre-fame Kim Kardashian might be the most popular sex tape ever.
-Aside from all the sex, it's famous for jump starting Kardashian's reality television career and catapulting her to superstardom.
+This steamy tape starring a pre-fame Kim Kardashian might be the most popular one ever.
+Aside from all the getting it on, it's famous for jumpstarting Kardashian's reality television career and catapulting her to superstardom.

 Before she was blowing up Instagram and E!
-TV she was working as an assistant to noted sex tape alum Paris Hilton, but in 2007 a 41-minute tape of Kardashian and then-boyfriend Ray-J having sex was released by Vivid Entertainment and the world exploded.
-Many viewers believed that the Kardashians leaked the tape themselves to gain notoriety, but they claimed that wasn't so.
+TV, she was working as an assistant to noted alum Paris Hilton, but in 2007 a 41-minute tape of Kardashian and then-boyfriend Ray-J getting it on was released by Vivid Entertainment and the world exploded.
+Many viewers believed the Kardashians leaked the tape themselves to gain notoriety, but they claimed that wasn't so.

-Steven Hirsh, the founder and co-chairman of Vivid, said that the Kardashians didn't provide him with the tape, but that it was rather someone who showed up to their offices with "this big, like, rolling suitcase and they unpacked all of it.
+Steven Hirsh, the founder and co-chairman of Vivid, said the Kardashians didn't provide him with the tape, but that it was rather someone who showed up to their offices with "this big, like, rolling suitcase and they unpacked all of it.
 It was a production.”
-After the tape was released Kardashian sued Vivid for a reported $5 million, although that amount has been disputed.

-In 2007, Vivid Entertainment released Kim Kardashian, Superstar, a short film purchased from an unidentified third party for $1 million.
+In 2007, Vivid Entertainment released Kim Kardashian, Superstar.
 Kim sued to prevent its release, but eventually settled for a rumored $5 million.
 It's believed that both Kardashian and Ray J still earn close to $360,000 a year from the tape.see more on Kim Kardashian

-The concept of the celebrity sex tape is essentially based off on the 1996 tape that was released that was made up of footage from Tommy Lee and Pamela Anderson's ecstasy-fueled vacation home video.
-After returning from their Cancun getaway the two put their tape in a massive garage safe and forgot about it.
+The concept of the celebrity sex tape is essentially based on the 1996 tape that was released that was made up of footage from Tommy Lee and Pamela Anderson's vacation home video.
+After returning from their Cancun getaway, the two put their tape in a massive garage safe and forgot about it.

-The HI8 tape was stolen by one of the many contractors that Anderson and Lee had cycled through in the mid-'90s while building their Malibu mansion.
-According to the contractor Rand Gauthier, Lee owed him $20,000 in back pay and after he tried to get it from the drummer, Lee shoved a sawed-off shotgun in his face.
-After that Gauthier carried out an alleged one-man heist (although a man claiming to be his accomplice disagrees), and tried to sell the tape to legitimate adult video companies.
+The HI8 tape was taken by one of the many contractors that Anderson and Lee had cycled through in the mid-'90s while building their Malibu mansion.
+According to the contractor, Rand Gauthier, Lee owed him $20,000 in backpay and after he tried to get it from the drummer, Lee threatened him.
+After that Gauthier carried out an alleged one-man heist (although a man claiming to be his accomplice disagrees), and tried to sell the tape to legitimate video companies.

-The moment the companies realized that Lee and Anderson hadn't signed a release, they backed away, and this forced Gauthier to meet with a mob contact who provided them with $50,000 to cover manufacturing and distribution of the tape over the internet.
+The moment the companies realized that Lee and Anderson hadn't signed a release, they backed away.
+According to Gauthier, he then met with an organized crime contact who provided $50,000 to cover manufacturing and distribution of the tape over the internet.
 The tape made close to $80 million in less than a year and even though Lee and Anderson sued to have the tape shut down, it was already too widely spread to be squashed.

-The Paris Hilton sex tape, 1 Night In Paris, was the first big celebrity sex tape of the internet age.
-Released in 2004, the tape is a nearly feature length video of 19-year-old Paris Hilton having sex with her then 30-something-year-old boyfriend Rick Solomon.
+The Paris Hilton tape, 1 Night In Paris, was the first big racy celebrity tape of the internet age.
+Released in 2004, the tape is a nearly feature-length video of 19-year-old Paris Hilton getting it on with her then-30-something-year-old boyfriend Rick Salomon.
 The tape was released right before the first season of Hilton's reality show The Simple Life premiered, giving her nothing but unwanted attention.

-Hilton sued Solomon over the release of the tape, for which he allegedly made $10 million, although it's unclear if she made any money from the suit.
-In 2017, Hilton reflected on the tape, saying: "That’s one thing that really pisses me off when I hear it, because I never, ever received one dollar from that video."see more on Paris Hilton
+Hilton sued Salomon over the release of the tape, for which he allegedly made $10 million, although it's unclear if she made any money from the suit.
+In 2017, Hilton reflected on the tape, saying: "That’s one thing that really [angers me] when I hear it, because I never, ever received one dollar from that video."see more on Paris Hilton

-While dating Playboy model Nicole Narain in 2003, Colin Farrell recorded a sex tape that was meant to act as a personal time capsule for the two lovers... until portions of the tape surfaced online in 2006.
-At the time, Farrell believed that Narain was using a go-between to help her put out the tape and make some money based off of his name.
+In 2003, Colin Farrell and a former girlfriend, Playboy model Nicole Narain, recorded a steamy tape, portions of which surfaced online years later.
+Farrell believed that Narain was using a go-between to help her put out the tape and make some money off his name.
 He filed a suit that claimed the two had agreed the tape would stay between them.